oneoffcoder/books/sphinx/java-intro/source/index.rst

 Preface
 =======

-This book is to teach students how program in ``Java 12``.
+This book teaches students how to program in Java with small, runnable examples.
 To follow along and execute the code samples, you will need `Docker <https://www.docker.com/>`_ installed.
 The Docker container is located on `Docker Hub <https://hub.docker.com/r/oneoffcoder/book-java-intro>`_.
 After you have installed Docker, you may run the container as follows.

 .. code-block:: bash